European Fly Casting Developments and Trends

 During the last few years at fly fishing shows one could recognize a slight change what the presentations are concerned.
 Mainly because nothing new was developed what techniques are concerned some organizers started to invite people for demos whose main purpose is to present a long straight forward cast no matter with the single or double hand rod.
 Therefore they use ultra long belly WF lines exceeding 20m in belly length and even longer ones and DH lines with twice that length.
 Such presentations make the visitors and especially newcomers believe that fly fishing means distance casting and beginners start buying such lines as they think this is a necessity for casting a good length.
 More than once I met clients for beginners courses who showed up with such long belly lines.
 No wonder they were frustrated and were looking for help from a pro because they couldn't handle these lines which were advertised to be the latest and best by the casters.
 This is in my opinion a misleading development which has to be thought over.
 In the nineties we always distinguished between fly fishing and tournament fly casting but now this got mixed up.
 Fly fishing means much more than casting a long straight line.

 It means to adapt to the situations, presenting trick casts which make a drag-free drift possible or make our nymphs sink faster and to handle situations where nearly no back space is available.
 That's real fly fishing.
-How can you handle all these situations with these stupid long lines which are only good for a long cast on the lawn where touching the ground behind the casters has not got much of a negative effect on the casting length.
-Doing some training with such lines from time to time just for fun is great but making the poeple and especially future fly fishers believe that this is what fly fishing is about is wrong.
-Tournament casting techniques presented at fly fishing shows are definitely the wrong way to rise the amount of fly fishers.
-Powerful casts and fly fishing does not go together.
+How can you handle all these situations with such stupid long lines which are only good for a long cast on the lawn, where touching the ground behind the casters has not got much of a negative effect on the casting length?
+Doing some training with such lines from time to time just for fun is great, but making potential future fly fishers believe that this is what fly fishing is all about is wrong.
+Tournament casting techniques presented at fly fishing shows are definitely the wrong way to raise the number of fly fishers.
+Powerful casts and fly fishing do not go together.
 There are only very few situations -if at all- in which powerful casts can improve the catch rate.